-Trying to decide between Dropbox vs Google Drive vs Onedrive?
-That’s a tough one.: while we certainly like the niche players here at Cloudwards.net (as you can see in our best cloud storage comparison chart), we can’t deny that the three biggest names in the business have each earned their standing in one way or another.
+Trying to decide between Dropbox vs Google Drive vs OneDrive?
+That’s a tough one: while we certainly like the niche players here at Cloudwards.net (as you can see in our chart of best cloud storage providers), we can’t deny that the three biggest names in the business have each earned their standing in one way or another.

 All three provide strong platform support, device sync and file sharing capabilities.
 Perhaps most advantageous of all for stomping on the little guys is that , Google Drive and OneDrive all have very good application integrations to facilitate productivity and collaboration.

 If security is your main concern look at our top recommended provider Sync.com.